tk421bsod/maximilian/HOSTING.md

 If you're hosting the database on another computer, you'll need to run `main.py` with `--ip <database_ip>`, replacing `<database_ip>` with the IP address of your database.

-To skip loading a specific module, use the `--no-load` argument.
-Follow it up with the names of the modules you don't want loaded. for example, `python3 main.py --no-load cogs.userinfo` will make Maximilian skip loading the userinfo module.
+To skip loading a specific module, use the `--no-load` argument immediately followed with the names of the modules you don't want loaded. for example, `python3 main.py --no-load cogs.userinfo` will make Maximilian skip loading cogs/userinfo.py.

 You can specify a logging level (which filters the information Maximilian outputs) through command line arguments after `main.py`; the logging levels are -q (disables logging), -e (errors only), -w (warnings + errors, default), -i (warnings + errors + info), -v (warnings + errors + info + debugging info).
 It defaults to -w if nothing's specified.